East Bay Chapter

 The winner will be recognized at the chapter’s Honorees Night in January.
 The nomination deadline is Oct.
 20. Download the form today or contact Joelyn Carr-Fingerle.

-Join us for an overview on topics impacting the CPA profession and CPAs in your local community.
-CPA professionals, including CalCPA leadership, will present on the latest tax issues, legislative and political activities, risk and liability trends impacting CPAs, as well as the Affordable Healthcare Act (ACA) and the new provisions going into effect.
+Please join us for an overview on topics impacting the CPA profession and CPAs in your local community.
+CPA professionals, including CalCPA leadership, will present on the latest tax issues, legislative and political activities, risk and liability trends impacting CPAs, as well as the Affordable Healthcare Act and the new provisions going into effect.
 Full breakfast will be included.
 Attendees will earn 3 hours of free CPE.
+This event is FREE for members and guests.
+Invite your colleagues to use discount code “PIUGuest” at checkout.

 Learn more and register today.